tejom/tejom.github.io/_posts/2016-10-06-containers-from-scratch-pt2-networking.markdown

 categories: c linux containers docker networking
 ---

-The next thing to do was do get my containers to do some useful stuff on the internet.
-I wanted my containers to ping each other, connect out to the internet and listen on ports while being fully isolated from the main system.
+The next thing to do was do get my containers to do some useful stuff on the Internet.
+I wanted my containers to ping each other, connect out to the Internet and listen on ports while being fully isolated from the main system.
 I had to resort to a lot of scripting to get this working simply.
-A lot of the networking Im sure is really interesting would have taken me off track for the goal here.
+A lot of the networking I'm sure is really interesting but would have taken me off track for the goal here.

 I started with isolating the network namespace.
 Add the flag `CLONE_NEWNET` to clone.
 There wont be much here except the loopback.